 How to get to Kaiser Hot Spring

-Take Hwy 93 north from Wickenburg and continue about 5 miles past the Burrow Creek bridge.
-Look for a sign that says Kaiser Spring Wash and slow way down to get ready for the next right-hand turn on to a tight dirt road that essentially u-turns to the right.
+Take Hwy 93 north from Wickenburg and continue about 5 miles past the Burro Creek bridge.
+Look for a sign that says Kaiser Spring Wash and slow way down to get ready for the next right-hand turn on to a narrow dirt road that essentially u-turns to the right.

-You may get the feeling you went by it or went the wrong way, but you really can’t miss it because the water from the spring spills out into the wash.
+You may get the feeling you went by the spring or went the wrong way, but you really can’t miss it because the water from the spring spills out into the wash.

+Read to go?
 This map will help you get there: